- Top 20+ Diversity Equity Inclusion Titles (with Descriptions) 2024 - October 18, 2024

 - Action Verbs for Job Descriptions: A Comprehensive List for 2024 - October 14, 2024

 A talent leader asked me when she should use adverbs in writing job descriptions.
-It turns out using too many adverbs in your job descriptions reduces your apply rate (more on that below).
+So, it turns out that using too many adverbs in your job descriptions reduces your apply rate (more on that below).

 Reminder on the definition of adverbs: adverbs are intensifier words that give greater definition to an adjective, verb or other adverb.
 Most adverbs end in “ly” such as highly and preferably but about 32% of adverbs do not end in “ly”, such as not, well and also.